 Another 2004 study found that people who consumed, before and after downhill running, a supplement containing the digestive enzyme bromelain, chymotrypsin, trypsin, and papain showed quicker muscle recovery and reduced muscle soreness than the placebo group (17).

-7Improve digestion and nutrient delivery.
-The main role of digestive enzymes are to break down food for easier digestion.
+8. Digestive enzymes can improve digestion and nutrient delivery.
+The main role of digestive enzymes is to break down food for easier digestion.
 However, an often overlooked benefit is that they also help the body absorb nutrients better.

 One 2013 study involving patients with indigestion issues found that digestive enzymes helped the body absorb nutrients better while also significantly improving common indigestion issues such as belching, heartburn, bloating and loss of appetite.
 (19)